 Conclusion: Self-talk is a valuable source for your coaching business.

 In addition or alternatively to common questioning techniques you can facilitate and support clients’ own thought processes in order to identify solutions and actions.
 Controlling their thoughts and self-talk gives them a better understanding of themselves.
-You encourage a commitment to action and development of lasting personal growth and change.
+You encourage a commitment to action and development of lasting personal development, self-growth and change.

 It is important to realize that our self-talk (thoughts, beliefs, mindset) triggers our feelings and drives our behavior.
 Mastering and controlling our self-talk leads to conscious choices and deliberate actions.